Kerala – Culture and Tradition

 The cultural variety of Kerala was created by its unique geographic features as it lies between the Arabian Sea and the Western Ghats.

 People of Kerala are the natives of Kerala hence called “Keralites”.
-They are a heterogeneous group of people who have distinctive cultural and religious tradition.
+They are a heterogeneous group of people who have a distinctive cultural and religious tradition.
 Keralites are simple people and are happy and content with their life.
 They are very protective about their religion and ancient practice and rituals and are proud of their culture, they will do everything possible to protect it.

 Keralites are very literate and intellect and have the capacity to work hard in life.
 Keralites are Malayali who belongs to the multi-ethnic group though some take the pride of introducing themselves in all religious rituals as “Mama Arya Putra” means the son of the Aryans.